gediz/mpv-wiki/Zsh-completion-customization.md

 # URLs

-The current completion script suggests URL prefixes by default, most of which aren't useful to the average user and tend to get in the way.
-To disable them completely, unless no files match:
+Older versions of the completion script (before v0.17.0) suggest URL prefixes by default, most of which aren't useful to the average user and tend to get in the way.
+Recent versions suppress these by default unless no files match what you've typed.
+To get this behaviour in an older version, you can use this:

-    zstyle ':completion:*:complete:mpv:*' tag-order '!urls'
+    zstyle ':completion:*:*:mpv:*' tag-order '!urls'

+To get the old behaviour (URLs completed along with files) in a newer version, use:

+    zstyle ':completion:*:*:mpv:*' tag-order

+Or, you can set `tag-order` to whatever custom order you might want.
+The default URL suppression only happens if it isn't defined at all.